XFinger/bfriend/README.md

 # Bfriend

+I often need friendship modeling for projects so I created a generator to get up and running quickly.
-A simple generator for creating a Self-Referential Association for a friendship model.
+This is a simple generator for creating a Self-Referential Association for a friendship model.
 This is heavily based on [Ryan Bates rails cast #163](http://railscasts.com/episodes/163-self-referential-association).
+It isn't particularly sophisticated and dosn't include any tests so use at your own risk.

 ## Installation